Shruti Haasan: Music career

-In addition to acting, Haasan is also an established playback singer.
+In addition to acting, Haasan is also an established singer.
 She has received nominations for the Filmfare Award for Best Female Playback Singer – Tamil for singing "Kannazhaga Kaalazhaga" in 3 (2012) and "Yendi Yendi" in Puli (2015); and the Filmfare Award for Best Female Playback Singer – Telugu for "Junction Lo" in Aagadu (2014).
 She has also sung songs in Hindi films including "Aazma (Luck Is The Key)" for Luck, "Alvida" for D-Day and "Joganiyan" for Tevar.

 Haasan began her career as a music director with her father's production Unnaipol Oruvan (2009) and has since formed her own music band.
 She won the Best Music Director award for Unnaipol Oruvan at Edison Awards.
 Screen India said that she "has the makings of a good singer, and with some training she should go great guns."

 Haasan's notable songs include: "Adiye Kolluthe" from Vaaranam Aayiram (2008), "Yellae Lama" from 7 Aum Arivu (2011), "Down Down" from Race Gurram (2014), "Don't You Mess With Me" from Vedalam (2015), "Odiyamma" from Hi Nanna (2023) and "It's a Break Up Da" from Kadhalikka Neramillai (2025).
 In 2025, she also performed a song "Vinveli Nayaga", in her father's film Thug Life.
+The song won her the SIIMA Award for Best Female Playback Singer - Tamil.